 Back on the Market!
 This beautiful parcel has potential for beautiful Peak-a-boo views of the sound.
 Bring your plans to make this your new peaceful place to call home, ...

-Listing courtesy of SARMLS / CENTURY 21 North Homes Realty
+Courtesy of CENTURY 21 North Homes Realty

 This serene vacant land lot is perfectly situated for peace & tranquility in the beautiful City of Edmonds.
 With peekaboo Sound views, a well maintained neighborhood, and...

-Listing courtesy of SARMLS / Lake & Company
+Courtesy of Lake & Company

 Rare Single Level Accessible Rambler Condo with Vaulted Ceilings, No Upstairs Neighbors & Large Private Patio!
 You'll love the open floorplan with the well appointed isla...

-Listing courtesy of SARMLS / Keller Williams North Seattle
+Courtesy of Keller Williams North Seattle

 Listings last updated .
 All information provided is deemed reliable but is not guaranteed and should be independently verified.